Skip to main content

 Drug-related deaths refer to death due to intoxication by narcotic and addictive drugs and by pharmaceuticals.
 The world nations have not agreed on a single international statistical definition of drug-related deaths.
 The Directorate of Health uses a definition suggested by NOMESKO.
 According to this definition, death is drug-related if the underlying cause, irrespective of intent, is an intoxication from narcotic and addictive drugs and pharmaceuticals.
 This definition includes accidental poisoning (ICD-10: X40-X44), intentional self-poisoning (ICD-10: X60-X64) and intoxication where the intention is uncertain (ICD-10: Y10-Y14).
 Drug poisoning in homicides (ICD-10: X85) and poisoning, a side effect of medical treatment (ICD-10: Y40-Y59), are not included in drug-related deaths.

-According to the Causes of death register, a quarter of drug-related deaths in the last ten years are suicides (intentional self-poisoning).
-Most drug-related deaths are the subject of accidental poisoning, about 66% in the past decade.
+According to the Causes of death register, over a fifth of drug-related deaths in the last ten years are suicides (intentional self-poisoning).
+Most drug-related deaths are the subject of accidental poisoning, about two-thirds in the past decade.

 Foreign comparison